rubber-duck-friends/zoom-groom/README.md

 The final live web app will have the client deployed to [Netlify](https://www.netlify.com/) and the back end deployed to [Heroku](https://id.heroku.com/login).

+### Libraries

+A number of libraries were used in the production of this application to make building and testing both ends as smooth as possible, and reducing spaghetti code in some areas.

+The calls to the back end of our app are made using 'axios', which allows us to create an instance of our api (found in config/api.jsx) which we can then reference each time we need to make a request.
+Additionally, the syntax axios provides is much cleaner than the syntax that fetch requests use.

+Because we are using JWTs as a form of user authentication, we have utilised 'jwt-decode' to import a function for decoding the JWT and allowing us to pull a user ID from it.
+This, in turn, lets us make an axios call using the ID from the JWT to find the matching user, and render content appropriately, such as the user's dogs.

+Having a visual indicator of load state is crucial to being able to show users that our app is processing their requests, such as when they are logging in.
+By using the 'svg-loaders-react' library, we were able to quickly and easily import an engaging loading indicator that we then attached to our load states for requests to the API.
+This saved us from having to write out extra CSS and streamlined the process of confirming a load state in a visually appealing way.

+For testing our front end, we have used Jest as well as the React Testing Library.
+Additionally, by using 'jest-dom', we can also access additional matcher methods designed with React testing in mind.
+Using these libraries together allows for the testing of React components by virtually rendering DOM nodes and using Jest assertations to test their render conditions.

+Our tests on the back end are written using the 'rspec' gem.
+This testing library is being used in place of the default 'minitest' gem due to our familiarity writing tests in rspec.
+Testing with this gem pertains to the database and the CRUD functionality of our API's models.

 ## Dataflow Diagram

 ![Data Flow Diagram](./docs/dfd.png)